derSoerrn95/alex/contents/user-manual/symbol-modeling/action-recorder.md

 An overlay pops up that looks like the element picker, except that on the left, there is space for a list of recorded actions.
 In order to start recording, click on the button <span class="label">2</span> that enables and disables the recording.
+Note that since the recorder uses the same technology as the element picker, web browsers have to be started with disabled security rules, too.

 ![Recorder 1](assets/action-recorder/2.jpg)